chami48/Urban-Council-Management-System/README.md

 ## 🙌 Final Note

-This system is built to enhance municipal operations and provide citizens with seamless access to essential services.
-A powerful, scalable, and user-friendly smart council system.
+This **MERN-based smart council system** is built to enhance municipal operations and provide citizens with seamless access to essential services.
+It is scalable, user-friendly, and designed for modern digital governance.